Filippo mancia, ph.d.

 Jonathan Kim, Ph.D.

 Jonathan received a B.S. in Biochemistry from Syracuse University (#ibleedorange) and a M.A. in Biotechnology from Columbia University.
-He joined the Ph.D. program in the Department of Physiology and Cellular Biophysics.
+He completed his Ph.D. in the Department of Physiology and Cellular Biophysics and is currently an associate research scientist in the Mancia Lab.
 He is interested in understanding the role of a Plasmodium transporter in antimalarial drug resistance.

 AYSENUR TORUN YAZICI, PH.D.